 - Convert Live Photo into Loop, Bounce, and Long Exposure

-- Announce calls and notifications in AirPods
+- Announce notifications and boost conversation sound in AirPods

 - Rain and snow storm notifications in the Weather app